 The relationships between the arthropod metrics, when the differences were expressed in proportions, and the minimum sampling effort required to detect these differences were approximately the same for all three metrics (Fig. 4).
 This minimum sampling effort decreased when the difference, either positive or negative, between the two metrics increased.

-A variation of carabid or spider activity-density of less than 30% (i.e. 5 carabid or about 20 spider individuals) between a simulated and the reference PHEP system could not be demonstrated by a significant difference if there were fewer than 40 traps per field (Figs. 4, S2).
+A variation of carabid or spider activity-density of less than 30% (i.e. 5 carabid or about 20 spider individuals) between a simulated and the reference PHEP system could not be detected if there were fewer than 40 traps per field (Figs. 4, S2).
 With three field-year replicates, five to ten traps were required to detect a variation of 50% in activity-density, corresponding to a difference of about 10 carabids or 30 to 50 individual spiders.

 A minimum of three to five traps per field for carabids and five to 15 traps per field for spiders was required to differentiate between two cropping systems differing by five species or genera.
 The sampling effort increased to more than 20 traps per field for the detection of a difference in richness below two species or two genera.